kohtseyoung/F-Score-Capstone-Project/Capstone Project Report.md

 From the T-test performed, there is a signficant difference between High and Low F-Score holding returns at 95% confidence.
 Therefore, we can reject the null hypothesis.
 As seen from the summary data, High F-Score have an additional mean returns of 26.8% compared to Low F-Score companies.
 Besides, High F-Score companies also have lower returns volatilty compared to Low F-Score companies as inferred from the summary data and plots.

-There are more High F-Score companies in the sample as compared to Low F-Score is mainly due to the survivorship biases of the company list selected.
+There are more High F-Score companies in the sample as compared to Low F-Score due to the survivorship biases of the company list selected.
 As explained, this would positively skew the mean return of Low F-Score companies.
 It should be noted that despite the overstatement of returns of low F-Score companies, there is still a significant difference present between High and Low F-Score companies.

 Therefore, companies with High F-Score possess higher returns and lower return volailty, translating to lower investment risk compared to companies with Low F-Score.